6 Ways to Use the Navattic MCP

 Pulling that data is straightforward – just find the right dashboard, filter, and export to CSV.
 But it’s still a few clicks every time.

-Now, with Navattic’s MCP, they can ask Claude or ChatGPT to generate a report with a prompt, like:
+Now, with Navattic’s MCP, they can ask Claude or ChatGPT to generate a report with a simple prompt, like:

 - “Which of our demos got the most engagement last quarter?”